stevenbeales/mental-test/README.md

 An Alexa skill for validated Mental Health Self-Assessments, written in Ruby using the Sinatra and Ralyxa frameworks.

 The application supports importing Surveys and Instruments from SurveyJS.io and REDCap.
-TODO - The application supports automated scoring of Instruments where applicable.
+<p>TODO - The application supports automated scoring of Instruments where applicable.</p>
-TODO - The application will direct you to a physician or clinical trial that specializes in your assessed conditions.
+<p>TODO - The application will direct you to a physician or clinical trial that specializes in your assessed conditions.</p>

 Disclaimer.
 These statements have not been validated by the FDA.
-THis skill is not intended to diagnose or treat any condition.
+This skill is not intended to diagnose or treat any condition.

 To install dependencies -